 The small changes to make a big difference

 Sending fewer emails is another way to cut down.
 Energy company OVO discovered that if every adult in the UK sent one less email — think of the largely superfluous “thank you” message as one we could skip — we’d save 16,433 tonnes of carbon every year.
-For a concrete comparison, this number is comparative to taking 3,334 diesel cars off the road.
+For a concrete comparison, this number is comparable to taking 3,334 diesel cars off the road.
 Other small changes for emails include not adding large attachments, unsubscribing from newsletters we don’t read and avoiding mass emailing.

 The most eco-friendly method of messaging is actually SMS with each text creating only 0.014g of CO2e.
 Private messaging apps like WhatsApp are closer to emails in terms of emissions.
 A phone call is in between these two methods, coming out slightly better than a private messaging app but far better than a video conferencing call.
 A 2012 study found out that a five-hour zoom call with participants from different countries would create roughly between 4kg and 215kg CO2e.
 However, this figure is just 7% of the emission that would’ve been created had the meeting been in person.